utfans05/raximg/README.md

+This script is not supported by Rackspace.
+I am learning python and using this project to practice what I am learning.
+Advise and code contributions are welcomed.

 ***WIP

-Rewriting this script using requests.
-Images are building out once exported to another region.
-Image exporting causes image meta data to be changed.
-Some vm's require the vm_mode set to hvm to build correctly.
-The export task defaults to xen in the vm_mode meta data.
-The meta data can be changed via the rackspace api or the nova/glance client.
+PVHVM cloud servers require the image meta data field vm_mode to be set to hvm, in order to build correctly.
+The export task changes most of the meta data and the default value for vm_mode is xen.
+To change the vm_mode field to hvm you can use the update action.

 USAGE:
 positional arguments:
   action

-Actions include: import,export,download, status,
+Actions include: import,export,download, status,upload or update.
-                        upload or update

 optional arguments: